josephwb/BayesTraitsV3/README.md

 ---------------
 Forked from [Mark Pagel's Software page](http://www.evolution.rdg.ac.uk/BayesTraitsV3.0.1/BayesTraitsV3.0.1.html).

+I have no role in BayesTraits whatsoever.
 This is simply a convenient way for me to play with the code.
 If you want the canonical version please visit the website above.

 *NOTE*: this version is not guaranteed to change in step with the original source, or to even execute correctly.
 Beware!